Good People (film): Plot

 The story begins with four men pulling a heist together.
-The men rob a man named Khan (Omar Sy), a well-known French heroin dealer, of his drugs and money.
+The men rob a man named Khan, a well-known French heroin dealer, of his drugs and money.
 Ben Tuttle and Bobby emerge from the building first.
 Ben shoots Bobby and runs off with all of the money and drugs.
-The two other men, Jack Witkowski (Sam Spruell) and Marshall (Diarmaid Murtagh), exit later.
+The two other men, Jack Witkowski and Marshall, exit later.
 They find Bobby dead, and run off before they get caught.

-Tom Wright (James Franco) and his wife, Anna (Kate Hudson), are living in London and have fallen into severe debt while renovating their family's home.
-They are trying to have a baby, but have been unsuccessful thus far.
-After their downstairs tenant doesn't respond to their requests to keep the noise down, the couple go downstairs to discover their neighbor, Ben, is dead.
-The official cause of death is ruled by the police a heroin overdose.
-While cleaning the apartment, the Wrights discover £220,000 above a loose ceiling tile.
-They debate what to do with the money, as well as the remainder of Ben's things.
-After some time, Tom spends some money paying off the house they were renovating, and Anna spends some money to go to a fertility clinic.
-Meanwhile, Detective Halden (Tom Wilkinson) suspects that the Wrights are withholding information.
+Londoners Tom Wright and his wife, Anna have fallen into debt while renovating their home.
+They have been trying unsuccessfully to have a baby.
+After their downstairs tenant, Ben, does not respond to their requests to keep the noise down, they discover him dead.
+The cause of death is ruled a heroin overdose.
+While cleaning the apartment, they find £220,000 above a loose ceiling tile.
+They debate what to do with the money as well as the remainder of Ben's things.
+After some time, Tom uses some of the money paying off the house, and Anna spends some on fertility treatment.
+Meanwhile, Detective Halden suspects that the Wrights are withholding information.
 He begins tracking their movements, as he seems to believe Ben's death is connected to his daughter's.

 A man is shown being threatened by Jack Witkowski to reveal the location of his cousin, Ben.
 As soon as he reveals this, he is killed.
 Witkowski and his partner, Marshall, break into Ben's old apartment to look for the money, but are unsuccessful.
 Khan approaches Tom Wright about his money, claiming that Tom must choose a side, his or Jack Witkowski's.
 Tom refuses to choose a side and when he arrives home, Witkowski is waiting for him.
 Witkowski tortures Tom, but Tom refuses to give up the location of the money.
 Detective Halden arrives, and Witkowski and his partner run off.
 Halden tells the Wrights he wants to use them as bait, off the books, to arrest Witkowski, as Witkowski has inside connections with law enforcement.